meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.metering.md

 and generate a [Tenant Usage Report](./meshcloud.project-metering.md) for each marketplace used in a meshProject.

 In the context of meshMarketplace metering Service Owners are also called **Sellers**.
-The id of a seller is the identifier of the meshCustomer that has registed the Service Broker with the meshMarketplace.
+The id of a seller is the identifier of the meshWorkspace that has registed the Service Broker with the meshMarketplace.

 ### OSB API Service Catalog